 Meanwhile, Scott Congdon traveled to the very same orphanage with a community service group from his college.
 The children had such a profound impact on Scott, that when he returned home, he began collecting food and clothing for the children, returning to deliver the collected items.

-One year later, Scott and Gayla were married and four more missions teams traveled to Mexico with Amor.
-The Ministry continues to live out the Congdon’s initial calling and provides homes for families each day.
-Today, more than 300 missions groups take part each year in short-term Mission Trips with Amor Ministries!
+Scott and Gayla were married a year later and four more missions teams traveled to Mexico with Amor.
+Today, the ministry continues to live out the Congdon’s initial calling and builds homes alongside families each day.